LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 It is incredibly dangerous to use setuid and setguid bits, and it should be avoided at all costs.
 If they must be used, drop the permissions as fast as possible preferably permanently.

-To figure out if a program has a setuid or setguid bit active the `ls -l` will show this.
+To figure out if a program has a setuid or setguid bit active the `ls -l` can be used.
-If the setuid bit is set it will display an 's' or an 'S' if setuid is set without a way to execute it. in the permissions string like so `-rwSrwSr--`.
+If the setuid bit is set it will display an 's' or an 'S' in the executable bit position in the permissions string like so `-rwsrwSr--`.
+There is a difference in lower case and upper case s.
+Since setuid is taking the place of the executable bit, to show that execution privileges are given a lower case s is used while an upper case S shows no execution privileges.
-In this example, the setuid and setguid bit is set.
+In the example given, the setuid and setguid bit is set, but the group does not have execution privileges set.
+The intention of setuid bits is to act as the owning user/group, so an upper case S does not make sense to have.
 The `file` command can also be used to see if setuid/setguid is set.
 If the bits are set, it will print `setuid` and/or `setguid`.
 Just like normal permissions setuid/setguid also has a numerical octal value.